eZmaxinc/eZmax-SDK-swift5/docs/ObjectEzsignfoldersignerassociationAPI.md

 // The following code samples are still beta.
 For any issue, please report via http://github.com/OpenAPITools/openapi-generator/issues/new import OpenAPIClient

-let pkiEzsignfoldersignerassociationID = 987 // Int | The unique ID of the Ezsignfoldersignerassociation
+let pkiEzsignfoldersignerassociationID = 987 // Int |

 // Retrieve a Login Url to allow In-Person signing ObjectEzsignfoldersignerassociationAPI.ezsignfoldersignerassociationGetInPersonLoginUrlV1(pkiEzsignfoldersignerassociationID: pkiEzsignfoldersignerassociationID) { (response, error) in